lZzozZl/Install-Arch-Linux-UEFI-Mode-on-VirtualBox-with-Swap-Partition/README.md

 If they are not:
 `timedatectl show`

-( mine are not.
+*( mine are not.
 I found that timezone is different )
 I opened https://jlk.fjfi.cvut.cz/arch/manpages/man/timedatectl.1
 Found command to change timezone
-`timedatectl set-timezone Europe/[Your Capital city]`
+`timedatectl set-timezone [Region]/[Your Capital city]`*

-`date` -To see did you change the reagion
+`date` -To see did you change the region

-Lets see what we have
+Lets see our HDD information
 `lsblk`
 `fdisk -l`

 To start creating partitions we will use frisk tool.
-They are many toolsa llredy preunstalled
+*They are many tools that can do the same job allredy preunstalled
-Note: If you are thinking to do this on your main machine not in virtual one read more about what /dev/sda, /dev/sdb, /dev/sdc .., .. means
+Note: If you are thinking to do this on your main machine, not on your virtual one read more about what /dev/sda, /dev/sdb, /dev/sdc .., .. means*
 `fridk /dev/sda`

-Tool started
+###### Tool started
-press m, than hit enter/return     - Help
+*press m, than hit enter/return     - Help*

 ###### Making boot drive:
 * n